wPlachno/wjpPersWiki/index.md

 These are all the articles regarding wikis, be they about specific implementations, such as [OtterWiki](otterwiki.md), or even about interesting plugins like [MarkMap](markmap.md).

+[MDWiki](mdwiki.md) - A single-file wiki that displays markdown files in the same directory.
+(The solution this wiki uses).

 [OtterWiki](otterwiki.md) - A Python-based git-backed wiki platform.

 [MarkMap](markmap.md) - A tool for representing Markdown files as mind maps